-Available for pre-order here.
-Enter discount code KU20 to get 20% off (valid until 31/3/23).
+Available for order here.
 Author-read audio book available here.

 Stanley Kubrick was up to something.
 But neither his fiercest admirers nor his harshest critics ever suspected what it was.
 His movies were the means, but what was the end?